Enzzza/arduino-clock/README.md

 wtv020sd16p.playVoice(86); delay(16000);
 ```

-Notice to play sound we use numbers and this numbers correspond to files on SD card.
-Number _86_ is _0086.ad4_ file on SD card.
-In my case ad4 file with number _86_ will play sound relaxing sound of birds.
-This audio will play before every audio of hours.
-In this function we also called function _switchTime_, this function will accept current time and boolean value.
-If boolean value is _true_ we will play just correct time without minutes if this value is _false_ we will play exact time in hours and minutes.
+Notice to play the sound we use numbers and these numbers correspond to the audio files on the SD card.
+Number _86_ is _0086.ad4_ file on the SD card.
+In my case ad4 file with number _86_ will play the sound of birds singing.
+This audio will play before every audio for each hour.
+In this function, we also called function _switchTime_ - this function will accept current time and boolean value.
+If boolean value is _true_ we will only play the exact hour time without minutes.
+If this value is _false_ we will play the exact time in hours and minutes.
 When this function is called from within _hourly_ function we will send _true_.

 ```C